tomhenrich/plex/docs/index.md

 * Giving your key to someone else will get you kicked out.

 If you have any questions or need any help, just ask!

+> **NOTE:** I do not control how the app looks or works, I only control what media is available to watch.
+> The actual app itself is owned, maintained, and updated by the company Plex.
+> If a button changes color or something moves around, I can't do anything about that.

 ---